 The symptoms of CM usually come on slowly.
 Within a few days to a few weeks of contact, an infected person may develop the following symptoms:

-- mental changes such as: confusion, hallucinations, and/or personality changes
+- mental changes, including confusion, hallucinations, and personality changes

 - sensitivity to light